-- The engines are in good physical condition. - The historical maintenance documentation has been maintained to acceptable international standards.
+- The engines are in good physical condition.
+1. - The historical maintenance documentation has been maintained to acceptable international standards.
 The specifications of the engines are those most common for engines of the same type and vintage.
 2. - 3. - 4.
 The engines are operated on aircraft in standard passenger configuration. - The engines are current as to all Airworthiness Directives and Service Bulletins.
-5. - The engines' modification status is comparable to engines of the same type and vintage.
-The engines are operated under an appropriate civil airworthiness authority.
-The engines' utilization is comparable to industry averages. - 7.
+5. - The engines are operated under an appropriate civil airworthiness authority.
+The engines' utilization is comparable to industry averages.
+6. - 7.
 8. - There is no history of accident or incident damage we are aware of.
+9.